Encomienda: Initial controversies

 The encomienda system was the subject of controversy in Spain and its territories almost from its start.
 In 1510, an Hispaniola encomendero named Valenzuela murdered a group of Native American leaders who had agreed to meet for peace talks in full confidence.
 The Taíno cacique Enriquillo rebelled against the Spaniards between 1519 and 1533.
 In 1538, Emperor Charles V, realizing the seriousness of the Taíno revolt, changed the laws governing the treatment of people labouring in the encomiendas.
-Conceding to Las Casas's viewpoint, the peace treaty between the Taínos and the audiencia was eventually disrupted in four to five years.
+Conceding to Las Casas' viewpoint, the peace treaty between the Taínos and the audiencia was eventually disrupted in four to five years.
 The crown also actively prosecuted abuses of the encomienda system, through the Laws of Burgos (1512–13) and the New Laws of the Indies (1542).

 The priest of Hispaniola and former encomendero Bartolomé de las Casas underwent a profound conversion after seeing the abuse of the native people.
 He dedicated his life to writing and lobbying to abolish the encomienda system, which he thought systematically enslaved the native people of the New World.
 Las Casas participated in an important debate, where he pushed for the enactment of the New Laws and an end to the encomienda system.
 The Laws of Burgos and the New Laws of the Indies failed in the face of colonial opposition and, in fact, the New Laws were postponed in the Viceroyalty of Peru.
 When Blasco Núñez Vela, the first viceroy of Peru, tried to enforce the New Laws, which provided for the gradual abolition of the encomienda, many of the encomenderos were unwilling to comply with them and revolted against him.